Queen of the skies: The Boeing 747 is playing a hero's role during Covid-19 crisis

 "Being a pilot can be a lonely career.
 We're out on the road a great deal, away from our families.
 Now, we land, we go to our rooms, and we're not allowed to leave our rooms or socialize.
 A lot of the countries, at this moment, are fearful of what we can bring in, so to prevent that and to keep us safe, we're required to stay in our rooms."

-Anchorage, Alaska, where Lepley is based, became the world's busiest airport last weekend according to multiple reports, due to the ongoing influx of cargo freighters that use it as a stop along the way between Asia and North America.
+Anchorage, Alaska, where Lepley is based, became the world's busiest airport in April according to multiple reports, due to the ongoing influx of cargo freighters that use it as a stop along the way between Asia and North America.

 Cargo planes, like all other aircraft, must balance a cargo load and fuel quantity against a plane's maximum payload, which all translates into the distance any flight can reach.
 Flights from the major cities in China to Anchorage take around 8.5 to 9 hours.